I talked to both just as final changes were falling into place before their respective April 17 and April 10 opening nights.

 There is a moment in Wonderland, the new musical opening at the Marquis Theatre on April 17, where, in the midst of the action, the show's would-be hero, Jack the White Knight, and his followers transform into a boy band, complete with intentionally corny choreography.
 They are trying to convince Alice (Janet Dacal) that she needs but "One Knight" to rescue her.
 The desperate-to-be-needed Jack, who gets quite the audience response from this number, is played by Broadway veteran Darren Ritchie, who openly solicits fan ideas for what to say to Alice after he nails his high note.

+With music by Frank Wildhorn, it's not a surprise that Ritchie has turned up in this pop vision of Alice's Wonderland.
+Wildhorn gave Ritchie his big break as Jonathan Harker in 2004's Dracula, the Musical.
+Prior to Drac, Ritchie did understudy and replacement work in Little Shop of Horrors, Thoroughly Modern Millie, Bells are Ringing and Les Miz.
 In addition to the White Knight, the South Carolina-born, Florida-raised, Carnegie Mellon-trained Ritchie plays two other roles (that I won't divulge) in this modern twist on the already twisted Lewis Carroll tale, which has a 21st-century, urban Alice plunging down a rabbit hole to search for her missing kid.

 How are you enjoying life in Wonderland?

 You know, finally today we did our last bit of changes.
 It's been a lot of work but we're finally frozen.
 So we're really excited about that.
 The best way to answer the question is, "It's great."

 For the laymen out there, when you say a show is frozen, does that mean nothing in the show can actually change after that point?